Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 The next set of translation of the hathi gumpha inscription, Udayagiri cave complex, Odisha

-He invaded Saatvahana kingdom and captured its territories.
+He invaded Satavahana kingdom and captured its territories.
 He defeated the Tamil confederacy that existed in that region for more than three-hundred years.

-This invasion led to the end of Mauryan rule as the Last Mauryan Emperor was later deposed off by his general Pushyamitra Sunga.
+This invasion marked the end of the Mauryan dynasty.
+The last Mauryan Emperor was subsequently overthrown by his general, Pushyamitra Shunga.

-‘Putri’ along with the text you would observe the Jain religious symbols of Nandipada, Srivatsa, Swastika, Snake and Lotus.
-Most of these symbols are considered sacred in all ancient religions of India, Jainism, Buddhism and Hinduism.
-Apart from this inscription as there is no other artwork so this cave is believed to be the oldest cave of the complex.
+‘Putri’ Alongside the text, you would observe Jain religious symbols such as Nandipada, Srivatsa, Swastika, Snake, and Lotus.
+These symbols are revered across the ancient religions of India, including Jainism, Buddhism, and Hinduism.
+The absence of additional artwork, aside from this inscription, leads to the belief that this cave is the oldest within the complex.

 The translation of last lines of Kharavela's Inscriptions at Udayagiri Cave complex, Odisha